andreifoldes/o-timeusediary/README.md

 ### For Researchers

-Researchers can utilize O-ELIDDI to:
+Researchers can utilize O-TUD to:

 *   **Design and deploy time-use studies:** Customize activity categories and study durations to fit specific research needs.
 *   **Collect rich activity data:** Gather detailed information about participant's daily routines in a structured timeline format.